SumeraMartin/RxDebug/README.md

 <img src="images/log_with_tag.png" width="800">

-In order to have a clearer log messages RxDebug allows you to transform onNext/onSuccess values for log messages
+In order to have a clearer log messages RxDebug allows you to transform onNext/onSuccess values that are added to log

 ```Kotlin
 Observable.just("One", "Two", "Three")